-Your safety and the safety of others is very important.
+Your safety and the safety of others are very important.

-We have provided many important safety messages in this manual and on your microwave oven.
+We have provided many important safety messages in this manual and on your appliance.
 Always read and obey all safety messages.

 This is the safety alert symbol.

 This symbol alerts you to hazards that can kill or hurt you and others.